zhongmove/NL4ST/README.md

 5. Import the INLAST.war in Eclipse.

-6. Publish the project to the tomcat server.
+6. Publish the INLAST project to the tomcat server.

 8. Run the server.